liyonghuan/ratingbar/README.md

 #Unsolved
 But,the property "automatic" can't be effective.</br>
-GeyekRatingBar's method like RatingBar of Android, so you can easy to get started.
+RatingBar's method like RatingBar of Android, so you can easy to get started.

 #Thank
 Thank me, A HaHa~